bastion-rs/bastion/README.md

 ## Architecture of the Runtime
 Runtime is structured by the user.
 Only root supervision comes in batteries-included fashion.
 Worker code, worker group redundancy, supervisors and their supervision strategies are defined by the user.

-You can see architecture of the framework [HERE](https://github.com/bastion-rs/bastion/blob/master/img/bastion-arch.png).

-## Projects using Bastion
-If you are using Bastion open a PR so we can include it in our showcase.
-* Various proprietary Rust database implementations are using Bastion.
-* In AWS Lambdas we have used Bastion to enable retry mechanism and try different parsing strategies for data to be processed.
-* [SkyNet](https://github.com/vertexclique/skynet) (a Discord bot which is resending deleted messages)
-    * Skynet is running since 0.1.3 release of Bastion on the cloud and haven't killed yet.

 ## License